philc/vimium/.github/ISSUE_TEMPLATE/bug_report.md

 If you're using Chrome, include the Chrome and OSS version found at chrome://version.
 Also include the Vimium version found at chrome://extensions.

-If you're using Firefox, report the Firefox and OS version found at about:.
+If you're using Firefox, report the Firefox and OS version found at about:support.
 Also include the Vimium version found at about:addons.